No. 2312, ‘A’ Company, 13th Battalion, Royal Irish Rifles

 Jane Ferguson worked as a domestic servant and, after he left school, Samuel Ferguson worked as a message boy.

 Jane Ferguson and Samuel Cully were married in Ballygilbert Presbyterian Church on 5 October 1906 and they lived at 10 Lennox Place, Holywood.

 Samuel’s father died of heart disease in Hill Street, Holywood on 2 March 1907 (aged 51) and Samuel was with him when he died.

 When Samuel Ferguson enlisted in Belfast he named his sister, Jane Cully, as his next of kin.

 During the Great War, Samuel Ferguson served with the 13th Battalion Royal Irish Rifles in 108th Brigade of the 36th (Ulster) Division and he was 30 when he was killed in action on the first day of the Battle of the Somme.

-Rifleman Samuel Ferguson has no known grave and he is commemorated on Holywood and District War Memorial and on the Memorial Plaque in High Street Presbyterian Church Holywood.
+Rifleman Samuel Ferguson has no known grave and he is commemorated on Holywood and District War Memorial; on the Holywood Orange Lodges Memorial Plaque, and on the Memorial Plaque in High Street Presbyterian Church Holywood.